 On this day you can expect parades throughout the country to celebrate.
 These parades tend to be put on by schools with kids leading the festivities.

 When driving through towns you may have to deal with a few delays due to these parades.
 If you would like to watch a parade, just ask at your hotel.
-They should be able to tell you when the parade will occur and where.
+They should be able to tell you when and where a celebration will occur.